stychos/lace/README.md

 # Lace

-A fast, lightweight TUI database viewer and manager for SQLite, PostgreSQL, and MySQL.
+A fast, lightweight TUI database viewer and manager for SQLite, PostgreSQL, MySQL, and MariaDB.

 [![asciicast](https://asciinema.org/a/ZBXGyPBcaUoAYaIVRtmPheudu.svg)](https://asciinema.org/a/ZBXGyPBcaUoAYaIVRtmPheudu)

 ## Features

-- Memory efficient, as fast as possible
+- Memory-efficient and optimized for speed
-- Classic & vim-like, spatial & configurable navigation with mouse support
+- Classic and Vim-style navigation with configurable hotkeys and mouse support
-- Multi-tabs & workspaces
+- Multiple tabs and workspaces
-- SQL editor tabs that remember content between restarts
+- SQL editor tabs with persistent content across restarts
-- Multi-column data filtering and sorting, RAW SQL filters
+- Multi-column filtering and sorting with raw SQL filter support
 - Inline data editing with live updates
+- Quick row insertion
-- Queries history tracking
+- Query history tracking
-- OS clipboard sync where possible, internal clipboard as fallback
+- System clipboard integration with internal clipboard fallback
-- Linux & macOS compatible
+- Compatible with Linux and macOS
 - Works over SSH

 ## Installation